All Episodes

 You should have attended the NAACP convention in Houston today.

-Mitt Romney did it was the right thing to do.
+It was the right thing to do.

 The Republican knows the nation's oldest civil rights group isn't exactly friendly turf, but he went anyway.

-But attending these kinds of events is important in reassuring a lot of those suburban white voters that he's a moderate, decent politician, someone who wants to work with all Americans.
+He knows he's not going to win over a lot of black voters, but attending these kinds of events is important in reassuring a lot of those suburban white voters that he's a moderate, decent politician, someone who wants to work with all Americans.

-I'm surprised the president was a no show.
+I'm surprised the president was a no-show.

-The president should not take the African American vote for granted.
+The president should not take the African-American vote for granted.

-My bottom line is this.
+My bottom line is this: Romney did the right thing.

-Romney did the right thing on this day, the president did not.
+On this day, the president did not.

 Wait a second.